Henry Barracks, Puerto Rico: Army ROTC

 The University of Puerto Rico at Cayey hosted the U.S. Army Reserve Officers Training Course ROTC program at a site in the former Herry Barracks base.
 The Army ROTC had an office, several classrooms, an obstacle course and a rappeling tower.
-After many years in operations the Army ROTC left the UPR Cayey campus in 1997.

 Tribute

 A monument to honor Military Veterans from Cayey stands near the Herry Barracks housing area and of the main roads of the former Army base was renamed Avenida Los Veteranos (Veterans Avenue).